Literary Techniques: Metaphor

 We can understand the meaning of Caliban’s metaphor “What a thrice-double ass was I, to take this drunkard for a god and worship this dull fool” by considering the qualities of the vehicle: “a thrice-double ass”.

-It is not enough to present an example of a metaphor and identify the technique used in it as a metaphor, we also need to explain how this metaphor develops meaning for the reader.
-This means you need to use a T.E.E.L structure to explain what you perceive the metaphor to be saying.
+It is not enough to identify the metaphor, we also need to explain how it develops meaning for the reader.
+This means you need to use a T.E.E.L structure to explain what you think it’s saying.

 T.E.E.L stands for: